Copernican heliocentrism

-Copernican heliocentrism is the astronomical model developed by Nicolaus Copernicus and published in 1543.
-This model positioned the Sun at the center of the Universe, motionless, with Earth and the other planets orbiting around it in circular paths, modified by epicycles, and at uniform speeds.
-The Copernican model displaced the geocentric model of Ptolemy that had prevailed for centuries, which had placed Earth at the center of the Universe.
+Copernican heliocentrism is the astronomical model developed by the Renaissance astronomer Nicolaus Copernicus and published in 1543.
+This model positioned the Sun near the center of the Universe, motionless, with Earth and the other planets orbiting around it in circular paths, modified by epicycles, and at uniform speeds.
+The Copernican model challenged the geocentric model of Ptolemy that had prevailed for centuries, which had placed Earth at the center of the Universe.

-Although he had circulated an outline of his own heliocentric theory to colleagues sometime before 1514, he did not decide to publish it until he was urged to do so later by his pupil Rheticus.
-Copernicus's challenge was to present a practical alternative to the Ptolemaic model by more elegantly and accurately determining the length of a solar year while preserving the metaphysical implications of a mathematically ordered cosmos.
-Thus, his heliocentric model retained several of the Ptolemaic elements, causing inaccuracies, such as the planets' circular orbits, epicycles, and uniform speeds, while at the same time using accurate ideas such as:
+Although Copernicus had circulated an outline of his own theory to colleagues sometime before 1514, he did not decide to publish it until he was urged to do so later by his pupil Rheticus.
+His model was an alternative to the longstanding Ptolemaic model that purged astronomy of the equant in order to satisfy the philosophical ideal that all celestial motion must be perfect and uniform, preserving the metaphysical implications of a mathematically ordered cosmos.
+His heliostatic model retained several false Ptolemaic assumptions such as the planets' circular orbits, epicycles, and uniform speeds, while at the same time using accurate ideas such as: